aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/5-service-connect-https-custom-domain/index.en.md

 ---
-title : "Usecase 4: Service Connectivity with HTTPS on Custom Domain and IAM Auth Access Controls" weight : 16
+title : "Use case 4: Service Connectivity with HTTPS on Custom Domain and IAM Auth Access Controls" weight : 16
 ---